nlordell/dappcon-2022-smart-orders/doc/slides.md

 What, I believe is so interesting about Smart Orders is that they don't require any special integration.
 You just need an on-chain contract that follows the ERC-1271 signature verification standard!
 This allows anyone to extend CoW Protocol to add special orders with all kinds of on-chain logic without requiring any special integration.
-This democratises the ability of external parties to make special orders with special scemantics that perfectly suits their needs, while having strong on-chain guarantees that the rules of their orders are being followed.
+This democratises the ability of external parties to make special orders with special semantics that perfectly suits their needs, while having strong on-chain guarantees that the rules of their orders are being followed.